-OpenVista Radiology Benefits
+OpenVista Radiology/Nuclear Medicine Benefits

 - Increased patient safety.
 Reducing ordering errors, which could lead to re-takes, minimizes potential adverse events and reduces patient radiation exposure.

-- Increased efficiency.
+- Improved efficiency.
 OpenVista Radiology reduces time needed to verify exam orders and provides clinicians with rapid and real-time viewing of imaging results anywhere in the enterprise, increasing productivity.
 Automated patient registration and exam processing increases patient and clinician satisfaction.

 - Reduced costs.
-A link to a Picture Archiving and Communication System (PACS) image viewer supports a film-less Radiology Department, reducing operating costs.
+A link to a Picture Archiving and Communication System (PACS) image viewer supports a film-less radiology department, reducing operating costs.
 Streamlined department workflows, fewer re-takes and a reduction in potential medical errors creates additional savings.

-OpenVista Radiology Features
+OpenVista Radiology/Nuclear Medicine Features

 - Allows users to register exams online, print flash cards and jacket labels automatically, and transcribe patient radiological or nuclear medicine reports

 - Allows for scanned and electronically-generated files to be associated with online patient records.
-This feature pertains to the entire range of clinical documentation, including advanced directives, informed consents, handwritten papers, drawings, signed documents, and other medical correspondence.

 - Supports the exchange of radiology and nuclear medicine results with non-OpenVista systems through HL7 interface standards